ragingwind/electron-shortcut-loader/readme.md

 Type: `string`

-Path of shortcuts file which has sets of shortcuts json data, will be registered by `register` method
+Path of shortcuts file which has sets of shortcuts json data, will be registered by `register` method. __the path will be resolved with path of current module willing to import shortcuts.__

 ### register